-Eagle Weeks - 13 year old Star and Life Scouts who want to accelerate their pace along the trail to Eagle Scout can take advantage of this program offered weeks five, six and seven only.
+Eagle Weeks - 13 year old Star and Life Scouts who want to accelerate their pace along the Trail to Eagle Scout can take advantage of this program offered weeks five, six and seven only.
 Three additional Eagle required merit badges are offered to Scouts registered for Eagle Week.
 There is a \$40 additional fee for participation in this program.

 Counselor In Training (CIT) - 15 year old Scouts are eligible to participate in a two-week CIT program for the regular price of one week at camp.
 Scouts receive two weeks of leadership development training as well as hands-on experience working in camp program areas.
-CITs will attend week one (June 25-July 1) and a second week agreed upon by the CIT and camp staff.
+CITs will attend week one (June 24-30) and a second week agreed upon by the CIT and camp staff.
 CIT applications are available on our website.
 Scouts who complete the CIT program will be considered first for the following year's staff positions.

 NAUI SCUBA Diving Certification/SCUBA Diving Merit Badge - Scouts 14 and over and adult leaders may enroll in a special aquatics program to earn the SCUBA Diving Merit Badge/SCUBA BSA patch (Scouts only), NAUI SCUBA Diving Certification card, and SAHI Basic First Aid and CPR certification.
 Enrollees will spend each day at the waterfront with much of that time under water.
 There is an extra \$275 fee for this program and participants must provide a SCUBA specific medical form and release form.
-This merit badge opportunity is only offered during weeks 4 and 7.
-Registration deadline for this program is July 1, 2017.
+This merit badge opportunity is scheduled for weeks 4, 6 and 7.
+Call for additional opportunities.
+Registration deadline for this program is May 31, 2018.